-Understanding the signs and symptoms of sleep apnea can help you know when it’s the right time to see a specialist like Dr. Saunders for therapeutic intervention.
+Understanding the signs and symptoms of sleep apnea can help you know when it’s the right time to see a specialist for therapeutic intervention.

 Bruxism (Teeth Grinding and Clenching)

-When you visit the dentist’s office, one of the first things that experts like Dr. Saunders will notice are flat, worn teeth.
+When you visit the dentist’s office, one of the first things that experts will notice are flat, worn teeth.
 Bruxism is a side-effect of sleep apnea because most people’s bodies clench their jaws together when they’re deprived of oxygen.

 Over time, all of this clenching and grinding will lead to flattened and chipped tooth enamel.
 Your existing restorations may suffer physical damage as well.